ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The signature in CERT was made with the long-term key of the server.

-The DELE timestamps and the MIDP value are consistent.
+The DELE timestamps MAXT and MINT identify a range that MIDP falls within.

 The INDX and PATH values prove NONC was included in the Merkle tree with value ROOT using the algorithm in {{check-algorithm}}.